Sweet Hot Cedar Plank Oven Salmon Recipe

 Plank grilling is a tradition in the Pacific Northwest.
 It is a simple and healthy cooking method that imparts incredible flavor.
-But did you know you can make cedar plank oven salmon, too?
-If you don’t have a grill – or don’t want to go outdoors in the colder months, you can still enjoy plank cooking with this easy salmon recipe.
+But can you put a cedar plank in the oven?
+Yes!
+You can make cedar plank oven salmon.
+It’s as easy as cooking with a cedar plank on the grill and it’s delicious.

-In preparation for cooking planked salmon, you want to make sure your wood planks are clean and splinter-free.
+In preparation for cooking cedar plank baked salmon, you want to make sure your wood planks are clean and splinter-free.
 (You can purchase planks specifically sold for grilling from a wide variety of retailers, including Sur la Table and Amazon.)
 If necessary, give the wood a brush with sandpaper to get rid of any splinters.

 Some cedar cooking recipes call for charring the plank before roasting or grilling.
 We prefer showcasing the sweetness of the wood rather than emphasizing char, so for this plank salmon recipe, skip that step.
 But do file it away for future experimentation!